Makers and creators invited to take part in Norfolk Open Studios 2023

 Artists taking part will receive a profile and artwork image in the NOS brochure, a website listing (which remains published on the website for up to a year), as well as posters and postcards to publicise their involvement.
 They will have the opportunity to take part in the Preview exhibition at The Forum in Norwich, one of the largest annual art exhibitions held at the venue.

-Artists, creators invited!
-Applications open on Monday 28 February and close on Friday 8 April 2022.
+Applications open on Tuesday 28 February and close on Friday 7 April 2023.

 Norfolk Open Studios